Samcooper01/file_searcher/README.md

 ## Purpose

 The purpose of this tool is to search a specified file for a provided string and output the locations where the string is found.

+*purpose of this project was to just get more experience with assembly, see **limitations**

 ## Usage